Minors on Campus Policy & Programs

 Reports of Known or Suspected Abuse or Neglect of Minors

 Every member of the University community has an obligation under New Mexico law to report any instances or suspected instances of the abuse or neglect of a minor.
-Anyone who knows, suspects, or receives information indicating that a minor has been abused or neglected, or who has other concerns about the safety of minors, should contact UNM Police or the State of New Mexico Children, Youth and Families Department at 1-855-333-SAFE (7233).
+Anyone who knows, suspects, or receives information indicating that a minor has been abused or neglected, or who has other concerns about the safety of minors, must report the matter immediately to a local law enforcement agency, UNM Police, or the State of New Mexico Children, Youth and Families Department at 1-855-333-SAFE (7233), or a tribal law enforcement or social services agency for any Indian child residing in Indian country.

 Program leaders must obtain from each minor's parent or guardian a signed copy of the: